Welcome to the homepage of

-Research Interests: Modeling Consumers and Managers' Decisions, Marketing & Innovation, Behavioral Economics, Bayesian Learning Models, Health Marketing.
+Research Interests: Behavioral Strategy, Modeling Consumers' and Managers' Decisions, Marketing & Innovation, Behavioral Economics, Bayesian Learning Models, Health Marketing.

-Teaching Interests: Marketing & Innovation, Marketing Strategy, Marketing Research, Behavioral Insights & Policies and Behavioral Economics for Marketing.
+Teaching Interests: Marketing Strategy & Innovation, Marketing Research, Customer and Market Insights & Behavioral Economics for Marketing.

-In my research, I specialize on behavioral insights in the areas of innovation and marketing, i.e. the application of behavioral models to understand, predict and improve managerial decisions and to better understand customer behavior (customer insights).
-I also work frequently in the area of health marketing, with a focus on patient-physician decision-making.
-To examine these questions empirically, I typically use (Bayesian) econometrics.
-I also design and run field and online experiments.
+In my research, I specialize on behavioral strategy, i.e., the application of behavioral insights to better understand innovation and strategic marketing questions.
+I also do research on behavioral modeling, i.e., quantitative models that leverage behavioral sciences to better understand, predict and improve managerial decisions and to better understand customer behavior (e.g., novel customer and market insights).
+Substantively, I often work in the area of health marketing, with a focus on patient-physician decision-making.
+To examine these questions empirically, I use (Bayesian) econometrics and both secondary data and primary data (e.g., field and online experiments; self-reported data).

 “Predictably Non-Bayesian: Quantifying Salience Effects in Physician Learning about Drug Quality,” with Bas Donkers and Stefan Stremersch, Marketing Science 30 (2), 2011, 305-320. [link]